Deep Multimodal Learning with Missing Modality: A Survey: Open Issues and Future Research Directions

 \subsection{Benchmarking and Evaluations for Missing Modality Problems}

 Benchmarking and fair evaluation play crucial roles in guiding the field.
 Many works are trained/tested under different missing modality settings, which makes it difficult for researchers to find works with the same settings for comparison.
 Also, the recent rise of large pre-trained models, such as GPT-4, has given researchers hope for achieving Artificial General Intelligence.
-Consequently, more large models~\cite{liu2024visual} are integrating visual, auditory, and other modal information to realize the vision of Multimodal Large Language Models.
-Although some research has been done based on those models, detailed analysis and benchmarks are urgently needed to evaluate the performance of MLLMs on missing modality problems.
-We call on the community to build a work similar to MultiBench~\cite{liang2021multibench}, covering common datasets mentioned in~\secref{sec:datasets} and settings of missing modality problems, to help researchers conduct more systematic research.
+Consequently, more large models~\citep{liu2024visual} are integrating visual, auditory, and other modal information to realize the vision of Multimodal Large Language Models. {It is important to note that recent multimodal models (especially transformer-based models) are typically trained on significantly larger and more diverse datasets than earlier approaches.
+Early studies on missing modality learning often relied on constrained, domain-specific datasets (e.g., medical imaging dataset) to validate model architectures and theoretical assumptions.
+In contrast, recent works leverage large-scale multimodal pretraining, sometimes involving billions of image-text or audio-visual pairs collected from the web.
+This expansion in data scale not only improves model generalization but also changes the nature of the learning problem, thus some recent models can implicitly infer missing information from learned priors rather than explicit modality alignment.
+Therefore, when comparing results across methods, it is crucial to account for these disparities in dataset scale, diversity, and accessibility, as they directly affect both performance and reproducibility. } Although some research has been done based on those models, detailed analysis and benchmarks are urgently needed to evaluate the performance of MLLMs on missing modality problems.
+We call on the community to build a work similar to MultiBench~\citep{liang2021multibench}, covering common datasets mentioned in~\secref{sec:datasets} and settings of missing modality problems, to help researchers conduct more systematic research.